envkey/envkey-source/README.md

 # envkey-source

-Integrate [EnvKey](https://www.envkey.com) with any language, either in development or on a server, by making your configuration available OS-wide as environment variables.
+Integrate [EnvKey](https://www.envkey.com) with any language, either in development or on a server, by making your configuration available through the shell as environment variables.

 ## Installation